The Bankrate promise

 If your business needs a credit card for travel expenses, then both cards reward you with a robust earning structure for travel-related purchases and higher redemption values when using rewards for travel.

-Amex Business Gold rewards cardholders, on the other hand, can earn a welcome bonus of 70,000 Membership Rewards points after spending $10,000 on eligible purchases within the first three months of card membership — which is worth $875 toward flights booked through the American Express travel portal’s Pay with Points option (or potentially up to $1,400 in American Express transfer partner travel).
+Amex Business Gold rewards cardholders, on the other hand, can earn a welcome bonus of 70,000 Membership Rewards points after spending $10,000 on eligible purchases within the first three months of card membership.
+According to our points valuations guide, where we estimate Amex points to be worth 2.0 cents each.

 Rewards rate winner: Amex Business Gold

 The Amex Business Gold edges out the Ink Business Preferred for those businesses where spending falls under two of six categories, including directly purchased airfare; select U.S. advertising purchases; U.S. gas stations; U.S. restaurants; U.S. shipping costs; and U.S. computer software, hardware and cloud solutions directly purchased from eligible providers.
-American Express determines the two categories where you spend the most in each billing cycle and rewards you with 4X points (on up to $150,000 in yearly spending, then 1X points).
-Note, you’ll also earn 2X points on rental cars booked through American Express travel and 1X points on all other eligible purchases.
+American Express determines the two categories in which you spend the most in each billing cycle and rewards you with 4X points (on up to $150,000 in yearly spending, then 1X points).
+Note, you’ll also earn 2X points on travel booked through American Express travel and 1X points on all other eligible purchases.

 The rewards rate for the Ink Business Preferred is worth noting too, since cardholders earn 3X points on travel and select business categories on up to $150,000 in combined purchases each account anniversary year, then 1X points.
 Qualifying business expenses include shipping, internet, select advertising partners and cable and phone services.
-All other purchases will also earn 1X points.
+All other purchases also earn 1X points.

 Annual Fee winner: Ink Business Preferred

 The Ink Business Preferred is the clear winner for the annual fee category.
-Not only is the $95 annual fee significantly less than the $295 annual fee of the Amex Business Gold, but there is no additional cost for employee cards.
-The Amex Business Gold charges a $50 annual fee for the first employee card you add, though you won’t be charged for up to an additional 99 cards.
+Its $95 annual fee is significantly less than the $295 annual fee ($375 if application is received on or after 2/1/24) of the Amex Business Gold.

 Foreign transaction fee winner: Tie

-Neither card charges foreign transaction fees, which makes both ideal for business owners or employees who are traveling outside the country.
+Neither card charges foreign transaction fees, which makes both ideal for business owners or employees who travel internationally.